leemichaelRazer/OSVR-win-installerX/README.md

 Installer script built with NSIS.

-Refer to the word doc file for prerequisites and othe assumptions.
+Refer to the word doc file for prerequisites and other assumptions.